DETAILED ACTION

 a tibial component 11 comprising a second joint portion 12 and a second intermedullary stem portion 13, the second stem portion configured to be embedded in a medullary canal of a tibia associated with the femur (tapered slim shape permits it to be embedded as shown in Figure 1);

-the first and second joint portions operatively coupled to create a hinged flexion joint having a single hinge point (as explained in the 112 rejections above the applicant’s own invention does not meet this requirement, both the applicant’s and Tavernetti’s inventions have monoaxial hinges which read upon this limitation in the same manner) a range of flexion of the tibia relative to the femur simulating natural knee movement (this limitation is extremely broad, a natural knee moves like a complicated hinge with translation and bending, any related movements like pivoting and translating is considered to read upon “simulating natural knee movement”, in this case Tavernetti discloses a standard knee hinge type movement);
+the first and second joint portions operatively coupled to create a monocentric axis flexion joint (Both the applicant’s and Tavernetti’s inventions have monoaxial hinges which read upon this limitation in the same manner) having a range of flexion of the tibia relative to the femur simulating natural knee movement (this limitation is extremely broad, a natural knee moves like a complicated hinge with translation and bending, any related movements like pivoting and translating is considered to read upon “simulating natural knee movement”, in this case Tavernetti discloses a standard knee hinge type movement);

-Janssen discloses a prosthetic extensor mechanism operatively coupled to the flexion joint and biasing the implanted knee prothesis to an extended position when the implantable knee prothesis has been implanted in a human body (mechanism of Janssen comprises magnets 8/9 and material 13 which have no adhesive or other connections outside of a frictional engagement, but allow a level of simulated knee movement i.e. straightening and bending),
+Janssen discloses a prosthetic extensor mechanism operatively coupled to the flexion joint and biasing the implanted knee prothesis to an extended position (4:33-39) when the implantable knee prothesis has been implanted in a human body (mechanism of Janssen comprises opposing surfaces 15/16/17 and outer surface of 3, magnets 8/9 and material 13 which have no adhesive or other connections outside of a frictional engagement, but allow a level of simulated knee movement i.e. straightening and bending),

-wherein the extensor mechanism comprises a friction joint supplying pressure against a rotating surface to resist knee flexion (the magnets and material of Janssen have constant dimensions and are not adjustable so the attraction forces apply a constant pressure).
+wherein the extensor mechanism comprises a constant friction joint supplying constant pressure against a rotation surface to resist knee flexion (the claims do not quantify how or when the force is applied, when stationary the magnets and material of Janssen have constant dimensions and are not configured to more or adjust so the attraction forces apply a constant pressure on the opposing surfaces forming the extensor mechanism).

 6. Janssen discloses the flexion joint is a monocentric axis joint configured to operate as a simple hinge (Figure 1).